ythirion/mob-programming-kata/README.md

 - Anticipate what can be crappier
 - Write down ideas that emerge in his/he minds and other ideas as well

+### Crappy ideas
+If at one point you struggle to find crappy ideas here is a cheat sheet of [crappy ideas](files/crappy-ideas.pdf).

 ### Review
 At the end, each mob presents the new version of the production code